RoggersAnguzu/Phone-Book-Manager/README.md

 User-Friendly Interface: The program features a simple and intuitive user interface that enables users to quickly navigate and interact with the application.

-Data Persistence: Contact information is stored on your local machine for easy retrieval and updates.
+Data Persistence: Contact information is stored on your local machine for easy retrieval and updates...

 # Getting Started
 Clone or download the Contact Manager Pro repository to your local machine.